 Power LED: This LED is lit in green when a PoE is connected.
-During the boot process of the Base Station, this power LED is briefly lit in red while the Antenna is connected sequentially to the Base Station.

 RF Alert LED: When there are audio breakups seriously, RF Alert LED flashes.

 BS Link LED: When the Remote Antenna is connected to the Base Station, BS Link LED is lit.